 Hi, I’m Vetri!

-I grew up in Clifton, New Jersey and attended Rutgers University, New Brunswick for undergrad, where I majored in Physics and Chemical Engineering.
+I live in Washington, D.C.
+I grew up in Clifton, New Jersey and attended Rutgers University, New Brunswick for my Bachelor’s.
+I attended UC Berkeley for my Ph.D.

-Check out my website, where I talk more about my research, as well as my hobbies and interests!
+Check out my website, where I talk more about my professional background, as well as my hobbies and interests!